Great Lakes Salmon Fishing: River Fishing Tactics Of Guides

 The runs of coho salmon are also much smaller than the chinook salmon.
 Coho’s can run from early September to late November.

-Coho salmon are sought by anglers fishing lake Ontario where their numbers are the largest.
+Coho salmon are sought by anglers fishing Lake Ontario, where their numbers are the largest.
 They tend to come up in good numbers and jump a lot when hooked.

-Some coho salmon can be found in Lake Huron and Lake Michigan in decent numbers but lake Erie and lake superior have very low numbers of Coho Salmon.
+Some coho salmon can be found in Lake Huron and Lake Michigan in decent numbers, but Lake Erie and Lake Superior have very low numbers of Coho Salmon.

 Atlantic Salmon Of The Great Lakes

-There has been a push to reintroduce Atlantic salmon to Lake Ontario and Lake Huron but only some rivers are seeing good returns of adult Atlantic salmon.
+There has been a push to reintroduce Atlantic salmon to Lake Ontario and Lake Huron, but only some rivers are seeing good returns of adult Atlantic salmon.

 The best success with stocking and the best numbers of returning adult Atlantic salmon is to the St Mary’s River.
-Other rivers of Lake Huron and Georgian bay do not have any significant runs of Atlantic salmon and the rivers of lake Ontario have very low returns.
+Other rivers of Lake Huron and Georgian Bay do not have any significant runs of Atlantic salmon, and the rivers of Lake Ontario have very low returns.

-If you want to fish for the Atlantic salmon of Lake Ontario you should consider the Salmon River in upstate NY or the Ganaraska River in Ontario Canada.
+If you want to fish for the Atlantic salmon of Lake Ontario, you should consider the Salmon River in upstate NY or the Ganaraska River in Ontario, Canada.

-Atlantic salmon are known to reach sizes over 50 pounds but so far, Atlantic salmon over 30 pounds are rare on the great lakes.
+Atlantic salmon are known to reach sizes over 50 pounds, but so far, Atlantic salmon over 30 pounds are rare on the Great Lakes.

 Pink Salmon Of The Great Lakes

-Pink salmon is a rare species that are supposed to only run on odd numbered years like the years of 2021, 2023, 2025, etc.
+Pink salmon is a rare species that only run on odd-numbered years like the years of 2025, 2027, 2029, etc.

 Know Where To Fish For Great Lakes Salmon In Rivers